Your Copyright Rights

 Further legal information can be found in the Copyright Revision Act of 1976 or assistance from an attorney.

-The Volunteer Lawyers and Accountants for the Arts offers free to low-cost affordable legal assistance for artist.
+The Volunteer Lawyers and Accountants for the Arts offers free to low-cost affordable legal assistance for artists.
 Refer to the VLA directory to locate assistance in your state.

 If you are looking to learn more about copyright, the Copyright Law of the United States has a helpful but technical document.